 Bonding With Your Dog Through Yoga

 Exercise is also a fantastic opportunity to bond with your dog.
-Annie Appleby, a yoga expert with 25 years’ experience, started offering doga (dog yoga) classes from her San Francisco Bay Area yoga practice, YogaForce, 10 years ago.
-In dog yoga, humans incorporate their dogs into classic yoga poses.
-For instance, holding them as a weight during a side bend.
-Or, balancing the dog on their leg in Warrior Two pose.
+Annie Appleby, a yoga expert with 25 years of experience, started offering dog yoga classes from her San Francisco Bay Area yoga practice, YogaForce, 10 years ago.
+In dog yoga, humans incorporate their dogs into classic yoga poses like holding them as a weight during a side bend, or balancing the dog on their leg in Warrior Two pose.

 “They really benefit from eye contact, the dogs,” Appleby says.
 “In our classes, it’s one hour of complete and utter communication with your dog the whole time.
 And the dogs like that a lot.”

 When taking your dog out to exercise, always check the weather to ensure it’s not too hot for your dog.
 Also always make sure to have water.
 Use a sturdy, non-retractable leash to give you more control, as well as a harness instead of a collar, to avoid pulling on your dog’s neck.
-Lastly, make sure your pup is on preventative flea and tick medication if you’re planning on hiking, and learn how to properly remove ticks just in case.
+Lastly, talk to your vet about making sure your pup is on preventative flea and tick medication if you’re planning on hiking, and learn where to look for ticks and how to properly remove the bugs.